White Sox vs. Athletics Player Props Betting Odds

 Benintendi Stats

-- Andrew Benintendi has recorded 125 hits with 28 doubles, a triple, four home runs and 42 walks.
-He has driven in 37 runs with 13 stolen bases.
+- Andrew Benintendi has 125 hits with 28 doubles, a triple, four home runs, 43 walks and 37 RBI.
+He's also stolen 13 bases.

 Benintendi Recent Games